Aikido locks will give you the ability to take control of your attacker fast!

 Using Aikido holds you can stop any aggressor in their tracks, and take command of a difficult and dangerous situation.

 Aikido is a Japanese form of self-defense that uses principles of non-resistance to reduce the power of your attacker.
-This art uses very little of your own strength, but relies on the force of your opponent to knock them off-balance and control, pin, or throw them.
+This art uses little strength, but relies on the force of your opponent to knock them off-balance and control, pin, or throw.

 By developing the skills to apply Aikido locks in an efficient way, you can reduce any damage to yourself, and your attacker.
 An Aikido hold is one of the best, and most ethical ways to deal with aggressive behaviour.